 We’re not touching the “family room” half of the basement until fall 2019 because we don’t “need” the space.

 We’d like to make some changes to the bathrooms later this year once we feel more settled.

 It’s all about prioritizing the small projects and focusing on what’s important to you.
 Try not to stress – it’s not worth it.

 Organize what you can and purge what you don’t need

-Moving is the best time to get rid of random collections of books, kitchen stuff you don’t use, and all those clothes you never wear.
-Don’t act like you don’t have them – you know you do!
+Moving is the best time to get rid of random collections stuff you don’t use.
+Kitchen tools, clothes, etc. Don’t act like you don’t have them because you do.

-I styled our living room shelves the day we moved in, not because that was priority but because the two boxes were sitting there and I had a place to put everything.
-We ordered some additional shelves for the dining room since we needed space for extra serving pieces and wine glasses, and having the two main rooms downstairs became priority since this is where we spend most of our time.
+I styled our living room shelves the day we moved in.
+Not because that was priority but because the two boxes were sitting there and I had a place to put everything.
+We ordered some additional shelves for the dining room.
+They’ll be used for extra serving pieces and wine glasses.
+Having the two main rooms downstairs done became priority since this is where we spend most of our time.

 Get to Know Your New Neighborhood

 Say “hi” to your neighbors.
 Find the nearest grocery stores, restaurants, a nail place, and a gym (or whatever it is you do most).
 Having places nearby that you can visit regularly really helps your new neighborhood feel like home.
 We’ve already found a few great take-out options.
 I’ve been trying out nail salons and small restaurants with the hopes that I’d find my “go to” places.